The Oldest Cemeteries in Every State

 Arizona: Hardyville Cemetery

-Established around 1100 A.D., Oraibi, located in the northeastern corner of Arizona, was the center of the Hopi civilization, and thousands were believed to have lived and died in this area.
+Established around 1100 A.D., Oraibi, located in the northeastern corner of what is now Arizona, was the center of the Hopi civilization, and thousands were believed to have lived and died in this area.
 But the oldest modern-day established cemetery in Arizona is likely the Hardyville Cemetery, in what is now Bullhead City but was once Hardyville.
 The oldest grave appears to be that of John Gillian (or Killian), who died during an ambush by Native Americans in 1866.
 It’s also rumored to be haunted.
-Check out these 12 states that were almost part of the United States.

 Group of old cemetary tombstones